2a: Expressions#

 3. float - floating point numbers (i.e., with decimals), like 3.0.
 For doing more precise math.

-4. boolean - True or False values.
+4. bool - boolean (True or False) values.
 Important for creating logical structures in your programs (like conditionals).

 There are (many!) more types of values (including more complex data structures, such as lists, dictionaries, and data frames), but these will be sufficient for at least Module 1.